tajwenzel/Student-Loan-Simulator/README.md

 # What this model provides:
 1) A personalized loan calculator that can accomodate multiple lifestyle changes and repayment plans so that you can make the best decisions for yourself.
+2) The simulator code is written for the R coding language, a free statistical computing language that can be installed on macs and PCs.
+For more information on how to install and use R visit <https://www.r-project.org/>